Will an Indulgence Take Away My Punishment for My Sins

 Actually, from our lack of really understanding what the requirements are to receive an indulgence and what the true faith we should be living is, the delivering of indulgences–having souls think they are receiving something, when they aren’t–is harming souls, not helping them, as explained in this article.

-Also, did you know, the saints don’t want to remove their punishment for their sins because they don’t want to suffer?
+Also, did you know, the saints don’t want to remove their punishments for their sins because they don’t want to suffer?
 In this article you will learn why.

 Why Do We Reject God’s Grace?